• Skip to main content

 Thank you so much for visiting Grits and Pinecones!

-Two oven-fried chicken thighs on a plate with sliced tomatoes.
+Oven-fried chicken thighs on a white plate garnished with lemon slices.

 Sharon Rigsby